ShaunCurtis/Blazr.FunctionalProgramming/Documents/Part3-Functors.md

 # C# The Functor Pattern

-In coding a *Functor* is a function that takes a function in the `T => TOut` form as it's input.
+In coding terms, a *Functor* is a method that takes a function in the `T => TOut` form as it's input and applies it to the stored instance of `T`.
+By general convention the method is called `Map`.

-In the `Containor` object context it can be defined like this:
+In the `Containor` context it can be defined like this:

 ```csharp
 public Containor<TOut> Map(Func<T, TOut> func);
 ```

-It maps a standard function, such as `Math.Sqrt(double)`, that takes a `T` instance as input and returns an instance of `TOut`.  `T` and `TOut` may be the same type.
+It maps a standard function, such as `Math.Sqrt(double)`.  `T` and `TOut` may be the same type.
 Many of the functions we use or write fit this pattern.

-The Functor implementation in the `Containor` context :
+The Functor implementation in the `Containor` context:

 ```csharp
 public Containor<TOut> Map<TOut>(Func<T, TOut> func)